 Imagine walking out your front door, only to have your every step monitored, tracked and cataloged by the government.
-Sound like some 1984 style Sci-Fi movie right?
+Sounds like something straight out of a 1984 style Sci-Fi movie right?
 Wrong!

 What was once the work of Science Fiction is now becoming reality in Seattle, Washington — which could be the first test city in the Department of Homeland Security’s bid to track every person in the country.

 News Station KIRO 7 in Seattle, Washington broke the story back in 2013, but for some reason have since removed the video from their website.
 In that report, city council member Bruce Harrell told KIRO 7 News that some of the information picked up by wireless access points is a necessary part of the system.